Carrollton bus collision: Changes in Kentucky

 A school bus operated by St. Xavier High School in Louisville in 2016.
 The bus is equipped with emergency exit windows and a left-side exit door, as required by Kentucky law.

 Shortly after the collision, governor Wallace Wilkinson ordered his cabinet to review the state's drunk driving laws and bus safety regulations.
 At a news conference on May 20, 1988, Wilkinson announced stricter enforcement of drunk driving by the state, including police sobriety checkpoints and more frequent inspections by state Alcoholic Beverage Control.
 The governor also indicated support for increased safety standards for buses and training for bus drivers, and the state began offering free safety inspections for privately owned buses.

 Kentucky now requires all school buses to have nine emergency exits—more than any other federal or state standard.
 This includes front and back doors, a side door, four emergency windows and two roof exits.
 The bus that crashed at Carrollton had only front and back exits, which was to be expected, since the bus was built before tougher standards were enacted.

 Buses used by Kentucky schools must also have a cage around the fuel tank, a stronger frame and roof to resist crumpling on impact and rollover, high-backed seats, extra seat padding, a fuel system that slows leaks, flame-retardant seats and floors, reflective tape on all emergency exits, an 8 in wide black band with the district name in white letters on the side, and strobe lights on the exterior.
 Schools also must have a diesel-powered fleet.
 (Unlike gasoline, diesel fuel is not highly flammable.)
-So until 2013 all school busses were diesel powered when the law was changed to allow propane busses.
+Until 2013, all school buses were diesel-powered, when the law was changed to allow propane buses.

 In 1991, Kentucky enacted stricter drunk driving laws.